Innovation and Entrepreneurship

 Throughout America’s history and today, immigrant-led entrepreneurship and innovation have been powerful economic forces that propel the nation forward.
 A vital part of the South Asian American story, entrepreneurship remains as a significant avenue for our own communities’ economic mobility and success.
 From small business owners to titans in the technology industry, Desi communities thrive in the United States because of policies that support both inclusion and innovation.

 Despite our successes, there is still significant work to do.
-Anti-immigrant sentiment and policy threatens economic growth across the board.
-The global pandemic has also disproportionately impacted minority-owned small businesses, coupled with persistent inequities in access to resources and capital, which threaten the livelihood of community members and the entire economy.
+Anti-immigrant sentiment and policy threaten economic growth across the board, and the Covid-19 pandemic exacerbated the xenophobic and economic threats that minority-owned businesses acutely face.
+Persistent inequities in access to resources and capital threaten not just the livelihood of community members, but the entire economy at large.
 We must advocate for our immigrant workers’ rights, support small businesses, and continue to incentivize the entrepreneurship that has been a key driver of growth.

 The Challenge:

 A lifeline of South Asian communities, small businesses are the backbone of the American economy.
-Today, Asian-owned businesses make up 10% of all businesses in the United States and have the largest estimated receipts among minority groups across all sectors.
+Today, over 3 million Asian-owned businesses generate almost $1 trillion in revenue in the United States.
 From the restaurant industry to retail and the accommodation sector in which Indian Americans own more than half of all motels, South Asians have contributed to America’s success in every sector since they first began emigrating to the country in the 1800s.

 The Solution: